 Thus birthing the concept of “I”.

-Through the lens of consciousness psychology, consciousness comes to be as free will and the realization of “I” assimilate into one overlying realization of the self.
+Through the lens of consciousness psychology, consciousness is born when free will and the realization of “I” assimilate into one overlying realization of the self.

 Anytime we have something that is, we must also have something that is not, naturally.

-Where being unconscious refers to a state of mind that holds absolute zero self awareness.
+Where being unconscious refers to a state of mind that holds no self-awareness.

 However, as humans, the overly imaginative creatures that we are, we cannot stop here.